Argiope anasuja

-Argiope anasuja, is a species of harmless orb-weaver spider (family Araneidae) found from the Seychelles to India, Pakistan and Sri Lanka, and in the Maldives.
+Argiope anasuja, is a species of harmless orb-weaver spider (family Araneidae) found from the Seychelles to India, Pakistan, Nepal, Sri Lanka, Maldives and in Brazil.

 Description

-Female is about 8-12 mm long and male is 3.5-4.5 mm.
+Female is about 8–12 mm long and male is 3.5-4.5 mm.
 After Cephalothorax greyish brown with hairs.
 Sternum heart shaped with hairy pubescent white patch.
 Palps bear spines.
 Legs greyish brown and hairy.
 Femora dorsally yellowish.
 Abdomen pentagonal and hairy.
 Dorsum yellowish with brown transverse bands.
 Three sigilla pairs distinct.
 Ventrum dark brownish with two longitudinal white patches.

 Ecology

 Like other species of the same genus, it is known as a "signature spider"; it builds a web with a zig-zag stabilimentum somewhat resembling letters.
 The mature female of A. anasuja always rests at the centre of the orb with her head facing downwards.
 The orb has an opening at the centre and when disturbed she goes through the hole and exits on the other side of the plane of the web.

 They are commonly found on flora of Mimosaceae family.
 They prefer to make the web in a plane of shadow in the daylight.